Fact: It is possible to gain compensation as a paid caregiver for a spouse or family member, such as elderly parents.

 Medicaid waiver programs

-Medicaid offers a range of waiver programs that vary from state-to-state.
+Find out if you’re eligible for Medicaid financial assistance.
+Medicaid offers a range of waiver programs that vary from state to state.

 In Virginia, the program is called the Commonwealth Coordinated Care Waiver (CCC Waiver).
 This program is designed to help offset the costs of various elder care services by paying qualifying family members to do the work, preventing individuals from having to move to facility-based care.

 Click here to view a list of services the program covers.
 You’ll need to schedule an appointment with your local Department of Social Services or the Department of Health to begin the application process.

 However, it’s important to note that each state’s Medicaid-sponsored compensation program rarely pays more than the state’s minimum, hourly wage.
 Currently, the minimum wage in Virginia is $11.00 per hour.
 Maryland has a minimum wage of $12.50 per hour.

 Are either of your parents veterans?
 If so, the Department of Veterans Affairs (VA) has programs under the Veterans Directed Care umbrella, which provide compensation for qualifying veterans who prefer to receive care at home.

 Those who already have insurance coverage through the VA are eligible for an additional stipend – which can be used to pay you to be a caregiver for parents and allows for a monthly budget of around $2,500.

 If your parents aren’t currently using a VA plan, they may still qualify for other veterans benefits.

 Stipends consider the type of care required and the number of care hours needed.
 This program pays an hourly wage that is more or less comparable with the standard hourly wage paid to home caregiving professionals.